+Hello beautiful's!
 I am doing this blog post for a few reasons; 1.
-A lot of my American, Australian and other Europian readers keep asking me what is Liverpool as on twitter I am always tweeting saying Phil and me are going to Liverpool, and 2.
+A lot of my American, Australian and other Europian readers keep asking me what is Liverpool as on twitter I am always tweeting saying Phil and I are going to Liverpool, and 2.
 I want to tell you a bit about where I am from so you can get to know me that little bit more.
-Although I now live in Prescot, I was born in Liverpool and it truely is a wonderful place to be brought up as a child.
+Although I now live in Prescot, I was born in Liverpool and it truly is a wonderful place to be brought up as a child.

 Liverpool is a historic maritime city in northwest England, where the River Mersey meets the Irish Sea.
 A key trade and migration port from the 18th to the early 20th centuries, it's also, famously, the hometown of The Beatles.
 Ferries cruise the waterfront, where the iconic shipping and mercantile buildings known as the "Three Graces" stand on the Pier Head.